-- 1. Make some more platelets by cutting up a piece of paper into small pieces. - 2.
+- 1. Make some more platelets by cutting up a piece of paper into very small pieces. - 2.
 Dampen the pieces of paper using a wet sponge. - 3.
-Place the damp pieces of paper on a flat surface and make sure they are slightly overlapping.
-Then let them dry.
-This is like how platelets gather to heal a cut or graze.
+Lay the damp pieces of paper on a flat surface so they're slightly overlapping and let them dry.
+This is like how platelets gather in a cut or graze.